railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. tip:: Filter on Stock by Location

-   By default in Product list view, the columns Real Stock and Virtual Stock show the stock figures for all stock locations where a product is stored.
-Use the Extended Filters to enter a specific stock location if you want to see the stock in a specific location.
+   By default, in Product list view, the columns `Real Stock` and `Virtual Stock` show the stock figures for all stock locations where a product is stored.
+Use the `Extended Filters` to enter a specific stock location if you want to see the stock in a specific location.

 Lead Times and Locations